agalue/OpenNMS-Node-Page-Extensions/README.md

 The `node.jsp` file is located at the `$OPENNMS_HOME/jetty-webapps/opennms/includes/` directory.

+Please make a backup of the file to be able to restore its original state, in case something wrong happens.

 At the beginig of the file when all the JavaScript libraries are imported inside the `include` statement associated with the `bootstrap.jsp` declaration, add the following entry:

 ```html